benjamindkilleen/benjamindkilleen.github.io/_posts/2021-03-10-how-to-take-the-train.md

 time, such as several Netflix seasons or a single game of Civilization VI.
-Once, in an unusual burst of train-bound productivity, I started programming a [Rubik's cube solver](https://github.com/benjamindkilleen/functional-rubiks-solver), a tricky project which would occupy my holidy hours in between family gatherings, simply for the fun of it.
+Once, in an unusual burst of train-bound productivity, I started programming a [Rubik's cube solver](https://github.com/benjamindkilleen/functional-rubiks-solver), a tricky project which would occupy my holiday hours in between family gatherings, simply for the fun of it.

 In this manner, the train ride always accomplished what flying tends to fail at: transition.
 A plane is like a hotel elevator, ferrying strangers from one carbon copied hallway to another, leaving little impression of having actually moved other than a ringing in the ear.
-Hotel hallways are identical by design, and airports, despite their innumerable idiosyncracies, possess an overwhelming sameness.
+Hotel hallways are identical by design, and airports, despite their innumerable idiosyncrasies, possess an overwhelming sameness.
 The same cannot be said of train stations, which, in addition to being generally more charming, inherit character from their surroundings.
 Even the Gateway Transportation Center, a soulless grey slab squeezed beneath the interstate, boasts a riverside view of downtown